kaylamalherbe/Persephone-Green/base_node/README.md

 And you can flash the program by calling:
 ``west flash``

-On a successful flash, you should see LED1 on board lit up.
+When the mobile node is connected to the base via Bluetooth, you should see LED1 on the board light up.

 ``screen /dev/ttyACM0 115200`` - to connect to terminal input